What causes Addison’s disease?

 Primary adrenal insufficiency

-Other causes of adrenal gland failure include:
+Other causes of primary adrenal insufficiency include:

-- Other infections of the adrenal glands
+- Tuberculosis (or other infections) of the adrenal glands

 - Cancer of the adrenal glands